Home » Computer Guides » Computer Tech Guides » What Are Kilobytes, Megabytes, Gigabytes And Terabytes?

-Kilobytes, Megabytes, Gigabytes & Terabytes are a way of measuring either the size of a file/folder, or the storage capacity of a drive.
+Kilobytes, Megabytes, Gigabytes & Terabytes are a way of measuring either the amount of data in a file/folder, or the capacity of a storage device/drive.

-Below is a quick conversion table for humans.
+Below is a quick conversion table for Kilobytes to Megabytes to Gigabytes to Terabytes.

 How Many –1 Bit1 Byte1 Kilobyte1 Megabyte1 Gigabyte1 Terabyte